 On the other side, project owners get a sharp representation of what their investment will turn out to be.
 Moreover, they can make annotations, and comments on changes they want to make.

 What is MR?

 Then, we got Mixed Reality.
 Unlike VR, MR does interact and keeps a connection with the real world.
 While using MR technology, you can interact with digital and physical objects alike.
-Meaning that you can encounter 3D content on your way, and you’ll be capable of rotating it, turning upside down, or moving it closer, just as you would interact with a real-world object.
+This means that you can encounter 3D content on your way, and you’ll be capable of rotating it, turning upside down, or moving it closer, just as you would interact with a real-world object.

-It is not an immersive experience as VR, but a mixed reality environment.
+It is not an immersive experience like VR, but a mixed reality environment.
 For this, an MR device is needed.
 It uses a lot more processing power because you are merging two realities, you are bringing a BIM model with its surroundings to reality.
 In fact, it’s the one that took longer to develop due to the power needed for it to perform well.

 Benefits and applications of MR in construction